nwhitehead/cherry-lip-sync/README.md

-# Peanut Lip Sync
+# Cherry Lip Sync

 ![Logo of lips](./images/Logo.png)

-Peanut Lip Sync allows you to create 2D mouth animations from voice recordings or artificially generated voices.
+Cherry Lip Sync allows you to create 2D mouth animations from voice recordings or artificially generated voices.
 It analyzes your audio files, decides which mouth shapes are appropriate, then generates lip sync information.
 You can use it to animate characters for computer games, create animated content, or create talking avatars.

-Currently Peanut Lip Sync is a standalone tool but integrations are planned for other software applications.
+Currently Cherry Lip Sync is a standalone tool but integrations are planned for other software applications.

 ## Demo Video

 ## Mouth Shapes

-Peanut Lip Sync uses 12 mouth shapes.
+Cherry Lip Sync uses 12 mouth shapes.
 The first 6 are the *basic mouth shapes*.
 The remaining 6 are the *extended mouth shapes*.

 | Label | Description | Alternative |